 Register to Vote 🗳️

 To register, you must be a U.S. citizen, be at least 18 years old on Election Day, and be a Michigan resident.
-You can register in person with a photo ID by going to a Michigan Secretary of State office, or by going to your local Clerk's office.
+You can register in person with a photo ID at the Grand Rapids Clerk's Office or a Michigan Secretary of State branch.
 You can also register online by completing the Voter Registration Application here.

 A registered voter may obtain an absent voter ballot for any reason.
 However, it is important to fill your absentee ballot out early to ensure it gets to your clerk in time.
 If you registered by mail, you may need to vote in person for your first election.